We Don’t Intersect, We Run Parallel: Vadodara Architects Shourya & Dexter

 How did the journey of Uneven begin?

 Shourya- We started Uneven just like that, with no future plan, nothing.
-We just started.
-We were like good friends, we used to sit together, we started doing small-small things together and then it kept on going.
+We just started it as we were good friends and used to hangout together.
+Gradually, our interest started building into the same direction and we began thinking in the same direction.
+That's how it kept on going.

-Dexter- Long story short, I think, somewhere in the process from doing group works together in college, we understood probably that, yeah, we do share some kind of camaraderie between the two of us.
+Dexter- Long story short, I think, somewhere in the process from doing group works together in college, we understood probably that we do share some kind of camaraderie.
 And I think work-wise, it's been a good path that we took.
 We don't intersect in the wrong way, we kind of draw lines pretty parallel.
 I think that's the main crux of how this works for us.

 Shourya mentioned that at Uneven, architecture and design are approached through “massing and detailing.”
 What does this mean for the studio, and why this framework?